The great white shark, white death, white pointer (Carcharodon carcharias) – maneater

 After reaching a certain size and body weight a great white shark may change its habits completely.
 A shark living in shallow waters leaves them to live in the depths ever after.

 There is a little controversial theory – it is believed that just like Atlantic blue marlins (Makaira nigricans) and wrasses (Labridae), a great white shark can switch its sex from a male to a female after reaching certain size.

 The reasons for such a process remain a mystery.
-Probably this is the nature’s mechanism of the species’ defense, for a large and healthy animal is more likely to give birth to a healthy offspring than smaller and more feeble animals.
-It has been established that the majority of caught great white sharks was female.
+Probably this is nature’s mechanism of the species’ defense, for a large and healthy animal is more likely to give birth to healthy offspring than smaller and more feeble animals.
+It has been established that the majority of caught great white sharks were females.

 Great white shark and human concern

 It is a species highly valued by sport fishing enthusiasts (mostly anglers).
 The sheer fact of catching such a huge fish is considered a great success.
 It is easily recognized at the water surface – thanks to its tall, triangular dorsal fin and a crescent-shaped tail fin.
 White sharks are killed purely in a recreational manner – its meat is distasteful for the shark excretes its urine directly throughout its skin, passing through the muscles beforehand.